Godswilly/study_tracker_frontend/README.md

 # Study Tracking App

 > This is a simple app for tracking the progress made by a user in his studies.
-An Authenticated user can add a study with hours, hours goal, projects, and the project's goal, and get a feedback of the progress made.
+An Authenticated user can add a study with hours, hours goal, and get a feedback of the progress made.
 The user can edit, delete or add study data to track, and get a visual representation of the data.

 ![screenshot]()